smu-cs-3353/22s-pa02-thefontenauts/README.md

 ## Analysis

-Note - All of the graphs seen below were generated using R. See the data folder so find the dataset used to generate the graphs, an excel spreadsheet with all the data we collected, and the R markdown file used to generate the graphs.
+Note - All of the graphs seen below were generated with R. See the data folder to find the dataset used to generate the graphs, an excel spreadsheet with all the data we collected, and the R markdown file used to generate the graphs.

 ### Randomized vs Presorted vs Semisorted